Marie Anne Isler Béguin

-Marie Anne Isler Béguin (born 30 June 1956 in Boulay-Moselle) is a French politician and Member of the European Parliament for the East of France.
+Marie-Anne Isler-Béguin (born 30 June 1956 in Boulay-Moselle) is a French politician and Member of the European Parliament for the East of France.
 She is a member of the French Greens, part of the European Greens.
 She was re-elected in 2004.
 She sits on the Committee on the Environment, Public Health and Food Safety and is a substitute for the Committee on Foreign Affairs.
 She also is the Chairwoman of the delegation of the European parliament to Armenia, Azerbaijan, and Georgia.

+Marie-Anne Isler-Béguin with Noble Laureate Rigoberta Menchú.